elislaats/graduation/nuxt-startup/README.md

 ### Production

-Generate pre-rendered version op the application to deploy to staic hosting
+Generate pre-rendered version op the application to be able to deploy to static hosting

 ```bash
 npx nuxi generate